Chart Color Schemes

 Wingham is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Wingham, as per the latest Census evaluation, 92.1% of dwellings were houses, with the remaining 8.0% being semi-detached, apartments, or other types.
-This is compared to Non-Metro NSW's figures of 87.7% houses and 12.3% other dwellings.
-Home ownership in Wingham stood at 44.6%, lower than Non-Metro NSW's figure.
-Mortgaged dwellings made up 32.0% and rented dwellings accounted for 23.5%.
-The median monthly mortgage repayment was $1,371, below the Non-Metro NSW average of $1,430, while median weekly rent was $306 compared to Non-Metro NSW's $300.
-Nationally, Wingham's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Wingham, as per the latest Census, 92.1% of dwellings were houses, with the remaining 8.0% being semi-detached homes, apartments, or other types.
+This compares to Non-Metro NSW's figures of 87.7% houses and 12.3% other dwellings.
+Home ownership in Wingham stood at 44.6%, with mortgaged properties at 32.0% and rented ones at 23.5%.
+The median monthly mortgage repayment was $1,371, lower than Non-Metro NSW's average of $1,430.
+Weekly rent in Wingham was $306, slightly higher than Non-Metro NSW's figure of $300.
+Nationally, Wingham's mortgage repayments were significantly lower at $1,371 compared to the Australian average of $1,863, while weekly rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing